 Albemarle (NYS: ALB)

-*Because ASH did not report an effective tax rate, we used its 33% rate from three years ago.
+*Because Ashland did not report an effective tax rate, we used a 35% tax rate.

-** Because ALB did not report an effective tax rate, we used its 16.6% rate from three years ago.
+**Because Albemarle did not report an effective tax rate, we used its 21.5% rate from one year ago.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 Add these companies to your Watchlist: